 Board of Directors

-Jade Nicole Neverdon Merritt is the founder and President of Mikey’s Miracle Foundation, Inc.
+Jade N. Merritt is the founder and President of Mikey’s Miracle Foundation, Inc.

 A native Baltimorean, Jade received a Bachelor of Arts degree in Anthropology from Temple University in Philadelphia, PA.
-After graduation, Jade moved back to Baltimore to pursue a Master of Science degree in Biology with a concentration in Developmental Biology from Towson University.
+After graduation, Jade moved back to Baltimore to pursue a Master of Science degree in Biology from Towson University.
 After the successful completion of her graduate studies, she began work as a Microbiologist for Shire Pharmaceuticals.
 Jade worked as a Microbiologist for 5 years and after an unexpected site closure, quickly found work as a Clinical Research Associate for Becton Dickinson traveling around the country managing clinical research trials at major hospitals and research institutions.